justedni/indywvtowav/README.md

 ```
     indywvtowav -in voice.lab -out .\converted_files\
 ```
 - to perform the unit test (for developers: to check the algorithm's integrity when you make modifications).
-Files need to be inside a "UnitTest" subfolder.
+The program assumes that the test files are located in a "..\..\UnitTest" subfolder.
 ```
     indywvtowav -unit_test
 ```